bigchaindb/BEPs/42/README.md

 #### 1. Stop building blocks

-A CLI command can be used to instruct the node to stop building blocks at a chosen height.

 To make sure no blocks are committed after the agreed height, we propose an election process:

 - The initiator creates an election.